A model of $d$-wave superconductivity, antiferromagnetism, and charge order on the square lattice: Discussion

 \subsection{Acknowledgements}

 We thank Darshan Joshi, Alexander Nikolaenko, and Jonas von Milczewski for useful discussions and earlier related collaborations.
 We also thank Shubhayu Chatterjee, Debanjan Chowdhury, Antoine Georges, Steven Kivelson, Patrick Lee, T.~Senthil, and Shiwei Zhang for valuable discussions.
 S.S. thanks \href{http://qpt.physics.harvard.edu/DK_Sachdev.html}{D.K.
 Sachdev} for many discussions, and dedicates this paper to his memory.
-This research was supported by the U.S. National Science Foundation grant No. DMR-2002850, and by the Simons Collaboration on Ultra-Quantum Matter which is a grant from the Simons Foundation (651440, S.S.).
+This research was supported by the U.S. National Science Foundation grant No. DMR-2002850, by the Gordon and Betty Moore Foundation’s EPiQS Initiative Grant GBMF8683, and by the Simons Collaboration on Ultra-Quantum Matter which is a grant from the Simons Foundation (651440, S.S.).
 The Flatiron Institute is a division of the Simons Foundation.

 \manuallabel{sec:eff-chargons}{{3}} \manuallabel{sec:sf}{{5}} \manuallabel{sec:ancilla1}{{1}} \manuallabel{sec:long-range}{{2}} \manuallabel{lattice-continuum}{{4}} \manuallabel{fig:ring}{{S2}} \manuallabel{a3}{{S1}} \manuallabel{Hfg}{{S2}}